junecatsMF/adaca-selenium-playwright/README.md

 # Running Tests
 Selenium Tests
-The Selenium tests are written using the Jest test framework.
+The Selenium tests are written using VanillaJS.
 1. To run Selenium tests, use the following command in the root folder: bash node selenium/add-item-then-remove-from-cart.test.js